 In the modern-day, a variety of iconic movies took place here.
 Some include American Gangster, The Muppets (2011), and North by Northwest.
 The beauty provided by the grounds makes Old Westbury Gardens an ideal location for movie shooting.

 Old Westbury Gardens is accessible by taking an LIRR train and transferring to the N22 bus.
 Alternatively, it will take you about an hour to drive from New York City.

 New Canaan, CT

-Located in Fairfield County in Connecticut, New Canaan boarders the state of New York.
+Located in Fairfield County in Connecticut, New Canaan borders the state of New York.
 With this, it is the perfect day trip for those looking for a historical and architectural experience.
-Prior to the Revolutionary War, this area was agriculturally driven.
+Before the Revolutionary War, this area was agriculturally driven.
 Following that period, shoe factories emerged, as did wealthy New Yorkers developing homes.
 This combination of wealthy estates and rural culture highlighted New Canaan and brought it to light.

-Today, you can visit the Glass House along with other pieces of architecture that were built after.
-This is an important monument because it highlights innovation and timelessness.
+Today, you can visit the Glass House, along with other pieces of architecture that were built after.
+This is an essential monument because it highlights innovation and timelessness.
 It transcended fashion standards and worked with the house’s surrounding environment.
 This was quite a work of art.

 Sleepy Hollow, NY

 In Westchester County, Sleepy Hollow is famous for its historical significance.
 Most people know this town from renowned author Washington Irving.
 This town got its name because he wrote a story titled “The Legend of Sleepy Hollow.”
 Before the story, the location was part of North Tarrytown.
 After the story was published, the village adopted this name.
 Visitors far and wide come to experience what it’s like to be in the setting of a Washington Irving story.